paradedb/paradedb/pg_bm25/README.md

 `pg_bm25` is a PostgreSQL extension that enables full text search over SQL tables using the BM25 algorithm, the state-of-the-art ranking function for full text search.
+It is built on top of Tantivy, the Rust-based alternative to Apache Lucene, using `pgrx`.

-It is built in Rust using `pgrx` and supported on PostgreSQL 11+.
+`pg_bm25` is supported on PostgreSQL 11+.

 ### Roadmap